gsass/gsass.site/content/portfolio.md

 - Mentorship and Teaching

 ### Key Deliverables:
-- Default CDN images to lazy load
-- Task queue migration from RabbitMQ to SQS
-- Automated suggestion engine for business flows
-- Python 3 Migration
-  - Session portability shim (to support gradual cutover)
-  - DB migrations and anonymizer
-  - User Acceptance Testing plan and coordination
-- Battery Storage Marketplace
+- Developed a new Battery Storage Marketplace
   - High-level feature design
   - Feature specification and scoping
   - Feature implementation
   - Automated and user acceptance testing
+- Python 3 Migration
+  - Set up a validation environment for automated and user testing
+  - User Acceptance Testing plan and coordination
+  - Session portability shim (to support tiered migration)
+  - Added tooling for DB migrations and data set anonymization
+- Developed an automated suggestion engine for the Quote Wizard
+- Task queue migration from RabbitMQ to SQS
+- Default CDN images to lazy load

-### Lesson Learned:
+### Lessons Learned:
-Investment in automated testing yields stellar returns, especially if you validate the tests fully characterize the system.
+- Investment in automated testing yields stellar returns, especially if you validate the tests fully characterize the system.
+- Full rewrites seem really appealing, but testing-driven gradual rewrites are easier to justify, easier to plan, and get delivered closer to on-time.

 _\* The other big lesson from this job (not a new one, though) was the high ROI of investing in user research._